Like most fathers, Vann says being a dad is a continual learning experience. That’s especially true when your child is transgender.

 As her father, Vann knew that he would support Ella no matter what.
 But finding support outside of the family was less of a given.

-Before she entered Boston Arts Academy, Ella was bullied at school and online, but because of the strong support system the Snyders fostered at home, she flourished.
+Before she entering high school, Ella was bullied at school and online, but because of the strong support system her family fostered at home, she flourished.

 “We often joke that she should write a book about being trans—but she says, “Dad, being trans is just a chapter in my book.’
 She’s got her sights set high.”

 The law was not always on their side either, but now that it’s caught up, Vann says it’s a huge relief.
-Laws are usually the last thing to change, he says, and the fact that Massachusetts is one of 18 states in the country to lead makes him, and Ella, proud.
+Laws are usually the last thing to change, he says, and the fact that Massachusetts is one of 19 states in the country with nondiscrimination protections in place is something that makes Vann and Ella proud.